Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Discussion and extensions

 \subsubsection{Extensions}

 This paper identifies optimal stopping behavior in a Bayesian agent by observing their actions without external interference.
-A natural extension is to consider the controlled IRL setting where the inverse learner can influence/control the actions of the agent.
-This leads to the question: {\em How to influence the agent's actions so as to better identify optimal stopping behavior and estimate the agent costs more efficiently?} Another question is: {\em How to formulate conditions under which the set-valued cost estimates for an agent in finitely many environments tends to a point-valued estimate as the number of environments tend to infinity?} In classical revealed preference theory, the papers \cite{RN15,MSCL78} characterize properties of utility functions that rationalize infinite datasets.
-It is worthwhile generalizing these results to a Bayesian IRL setting. \blue{Finally, it is worthwhile exploring IRL for stopping time problems using the iterative update approach of \cite{AB04} and sampling approach of \cite{ZB08}.}
+A natural extension is to consider the controlled IRL setting where the inverse learner is \blue{an {\em active} entity} that can influence/control the actions of the agent.
+This leads to the question: {\em How to influence the agent's actions so as to better identify optimal stopping behavior and estimate the agent costs more efficiently?}\\ Another question is: {\em How to formulate conditions under which the set-valued cost estimates for an agent in finitely many environments tends to a point-valued estimate as the number of environments tend to infinity?} In classical revealed preference theory, the papers \cite{RN15,MSCL78} characterize properties of utility functions that rationalize infinite datasets.
+It is worthwhile generalizing these results to a Bayesian IRL setting.\\ \blue{Recent advances in deep IRL~\citep{deepIRL-1,deepIRL-2} use deep neural networks as function approximators for the underlying feature space.
+Our current research aims to extend the results in this paper to deep-IRL for inverse optimal stopping where the inverse learner does not know the underlying state space and relies on neural networks for feature space approximation.}\\ \blue{The IRL methodology of the paper assumes the analyst has no knowledge of the agent's observation likelihood.
+If the inverse learner knows {\em a priori} that the agent must choose its observation likelihood from a finite set, the inverse learner cannot rely on NIAS and NIAC in Theorem~\ref{thrm:NIAS_NIAC} for checking optimal Bayesian stopping.
+Instead, one must adapt adaptive search techniques for identifying the optimal observation likelihood that is (a) consistent with the inverse learner's dataset and (b) optimizes the agent's objective.
+If the agent's observation likelihood is known to be multi-variate Gaussian, then one can use the tree search approach that has seen success in applications such as adversarial tracking~\citep{LS13} and motion planning~\citep{BR11}.
+Extending the IRL results in this paper to tree-based adaptive search techniques is a subject of current research. }

+\blue{Finally, it is worthwhile exploring IRL for stopping time problems using the iterative update approach of \cite{AB04} and the MCMC based sampling approach of \cite{ZB08}.}